 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
-Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
+Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, highquality supply.
+In 2021, we performed a seismic retrofit on a water tank and upgraded security fencing.